Keep fighting, I will be with you every step of the way': Hillary Is Back, And She May Be Running For 2020…[VIDEO] | John Hawkins' Right Wing News

 ‘Hello Democrats!
 Thank you all for coming together to represent our party at its best – united, energized and ready to wage and win the battles ahead.’

-She again used the weapon of the left – race – as she touting the multi-ethnic composition of her party.
+She again used the weapon of the left – race – as she touted the multi-ethnic composition of her party.

 ‘Now as Democrats we have diverse views and backgrounds, we are Democrats after all, But we’re bound together by the values and hopes we share for our country.’